 1. Safely pull to the side of the road.
-Put the transmission in Neutral or Park, and set the parking brake.
-Turn off the all accessories, and turn on the hazard warning indicators.
+Put the transmission in Neutral (manual) or Park (automatic), and set the parking brake.
+Turn off all the accessories, and turn on the hazard indicators.

 - 2. If you see steam and/or spray coming from under the hood, turn off the engine.
-Wait until you see no more signs of steam or spray. then open the hood. - 3.
-If you do not see steam or spray. leave the engine running and watch the temperature gauge.
+Wait until you see no more signs of steam or spray, then open the hood. - 3.
+If you do not see steam or spray, leave the engine running, and watch the temperature gauge.
 If the high heat is due to overloading, the engine should start to cool down almost immediately.
-If it does, wait until the temperature gauge comes down to the midpoint. then continue driving. - 4.
+If it does, wait until the temperature gauge comes down to the midpoint, then continue driving. - 4.
 If the temperature gauge stays at the red mark, turn off the engine.

-- 5. Look for any obvious coolant leaks. such as a split radiator hose.
+- 5. Look for any obvious coolant leaks, such as a split radiator hose.

 Everything is still extremely hot, so use caution.
-If you find a leak, it must be repaired before you continue driving (see Emergency Towing on page 215). - 6.
-If you don't find an obvious leak. check the coolant level in the radiator reserve tank.
-Add coolant if the level is below the MIN mark. - 7 If there was no coolant in the reserve tank, you may need to add coolant to the radiator.
+If you find a leak, it must be repaired before you continue driving (see Emergency Towing on page 213). - 6.
+If you don't find an obvious leak, check the coolant level in the radiator reserve tank (see page 125). - 7.
+If there was no coolant in the reserve tank, you may need to add coolant to the radiator.
 Let the engine cool down until the pointer reaches the middle of the temperature gauge, or lower, before checking the radiator.

-Removing the radiator cap while the engine is hot can cause the coolant to spray out. seriously scalding you.
+Removing the radiator cap while the engine is hot can cause the coolant to spray out, seriously scalding you.